 2. Complaint: a description of facts that allege violation of the College’s policy against discrimination or harassment.

-4. Discrimination: conduct that harms or adversely affects any member of the College community because of her/his race; color; national origin; sensory, mental or physical disability, use of a service animal; gender, including pregnancy; marital status; age (40+); religion; creed; genetic information; sexual orientation; gender identity; veteran’s status; or any other legally protected classi cation.
-Harassment is a form of discrimination
+4. Discrimination: conduct that harms or adversely affects any member of the College community because of her/his race; color; national origin; sensory, mental or physical disability, use of a service animal; gender, including pregnancy; marital status; age (40+); religion; creed; genetic information; sexual orientation; gender identity; veteran’s status; or any other legally protected classification.
+Harassment is a form of discrimination.

-• Making, posting, emailing, texting, or otherwise circulating demeaning or offensive pictures, cartoons, gra ti, notes or other materials that relate to race, ethnic origin, gender or any other protected class.
+- Making, posting, emailing, texting, or otherwise circulating demeaning or offensive pictures, cartoons, graffiti, notes, or other materials that relate to race, ethnic origin, gender, or any other protected class.

 6. Protected Class: persons who are protected under state or federal civil rights laws, including laws that prohibit discrimination on the basis of race, color, national origin, age, perceived or actual physical or mental disability, pregnancy, genetic information, sex, sexual orientation, gender identity, marital status, creed, religion, honorably discharged veteran or military status, or use of a trained guide dog or service animal.

-7. Resolution: the means by which the complaint is nally addressed.
+7. Resolution: the means by which the complaint is finally addressed.
 This may be accomplished through informal or formal processes, including counseling, mediation, or the formal imposition of discipline sanction.

 8. Respondent: person or persons who are members of the campus community who allegedly discriminated against or harassed another person or persons.

-a.
-Hostile Environment Sexual Harassment occurs when the conduct is sufficiently severe and/or pervasive and so objectively offensive that it has the effect of altering the terms or conditions of employment or substantially limiting the ability of a student to participate in or bene t from the College’s educational and/or social programs.
+- Hostile Environment Sexual Harassment occurs when the conduct is sufficiently severe and/or pervasive and so objectively offensive that it has the effect of altering the terms or conditions of employment or substantially limiting the ability of a student to participate in or benefit from the College’s educational and/or social programs.

-b.
-Quid Pro Quo Sexual Harassment occurs when an individual in a position of real or perceived authority, conditions the receipt of a bene t upon granting of sexual favors.
+- Quid Pro Quo Sexual Harassment occurs when an individual in a position of real or perceived authority, conditions the receipt of a benefit upon granting of sexual favors.

 10. Sexual Violence: incorporates the definition of “sexual harassment” and means a physical sexual act perpetrated without clear, knowing, and voluntary consent, such as committing a sexual act against a person’s will, exceeding the scope of consent, or where the person is incapable of giving consent including rape, sexual assault, sexual battery, sexual coercion, sexual exploitation, gender or sex-based stalking.
 The term further includes acts of violence in a dating and/or domestic relationship.
 A person may be incapable of giving consent by reason of age, threat, or intimidation, lack of opportunity to object, disability, drug or alcohol consumption, or other causes.